 Nothing says “spring has sprung” quite like the abundance of florals and pastel colors.
 And eggs.
-Eggs are everywhere – we’ve talked about how to prepare them, but now we’re talking about something different: dyeing them.
+Eggs are everywhere—we’ve talked about how to prepare eggs, but now we’re talking about something different: dyeing them.

 At OXO, we’re always looking for creative ways to make tasks easier, so we’ve broken down our favorite ways to use natural ingredients to create Easter egg dyes in colors that signify spring.

-How to do it: Hard boil your desired number of eggs – the recipe below makes about enough dye for half a dozen eggs, so you have the option of making multiple colors.
+The first step is to hard boil your desired number of eggs.
+Once your eggs are hard boiled and cooled, you can mix up these dye recipes.
+The recipe below makes about enough dye for half a dozen eggs, so you have the option of making multiple colors.

 1. Fill a saucepan with two cups of water and add your choice of dye materials (see below for options), then bring to a boil.
 Once it boils, turn the heat to low and simmer for about fifteen minutes or until the dye appears several shades darker than you want your egg.